Star-studded legal team will seek to save Samsung chief

 At the ALB Korea Law Awards last year, BKL was chosen as Deal Firm of the Year, Litigation Firm of the Year and Intellectual Property Law Firm of the Year.

-Samsung Group declined to comment on the legal defence team, but said it was formed by Lee personally.
+Samsung Group declined to comment on the legal defense team, but said it was formed by Lee personally.

 Moon was considered a potential assistant to current special prosecutor Park Young-soo, according to South Korean media, and was in the 2007-2008 special investigation team that investigated then president-elect Lee Myung-bak's involvement in an embezzlement scandal.
 Lee was eventually cleared of wrongdoing.